Studies show that over half of adult Americans try to lose weight every year.

 Walking Intervals can be done anytime of the day or at any time during the day, provided you have the time.
 These exercises are done for 5 minutes and must be done every day, plus an extra 5 minutes at the end of your walking session to help strengthen your muscles.

 While walking, you can swing a length of the jump rope at your chest or in front of you.
 This will build up your stamina while burning some fat.
 You can also put the jump rope at your side to act as a breastbone massage.

-High steps will help you to reach higher steps.
+High steps will help you to reach higher grades.
 You can practice this by taking the next step with your hands one by one.
 You can also stand on the highest step you can reach and take another step.
 This will build up your stamina.
-You can also carry bags that are at the side of your body and reach the next bag one by one.
-For your next step, you can lean forward and take another step, leaning backward to maintain balance.
+You can also carry bags that are at the side of your body and get the next bag one by one.
+For your following action, you can lean forward and take another step, leaning backward to maintain balance.
 The last step you can take is leaning backward.
 This is good to build up your endurance.

-If you can get a friend to join you for this exercise, it will increase your chances of accomplishing the exercise.
+If you can get a friend to join you for this exercise, it will increase your chances of accomplishing it.
 This exercise also helps to build your endurance.
-However, you should never combine this exercise with other strenuous exercises.

 You can lift weights above your head and throw the weights back.
 This exercise builds up your stamina while burning some fat.
-You can also grab a pair of dumbbells above your head and move them backward and forwards.
+You can also use dumbbells above your head and move them backward and forwards.

-If you want to make the exercise more challenging, you can try to jump with one leg before bringing the other one in front.
+You can make the exercise more challenging.
+You can try to jump with one leg before bringing the other one in front.
 This exercise increases your stamina while burning some fat.
-If you want to make the exercise more challenging, you can try to walk back and backward.
+You can make the exercise more challenging.
+You can try to walk back and backward.

-Don’t forget to take a rest now and then, as you progress in the workout.
-Do your workout three times a week, alternating between two exercises.
+Be sure to rest as you progress in the workout.
+Do your activity three times a week, alternating between two exercises.